We are a small, fully qualified and insured, deer management group operating across the south of England and Wales.

 2. More dispersed animals means that it is more likely that you will cross paths with some, and it increases the chances of a second opportunity if you are successful early on.

 This is the time to get the cull numbers for young bucks.
-Time spent in early spring is well rewarded.
+Time spent in spring is well rewarded.

 The Prickets will form small groups of 4 or 5 relatively quickly.
 When this happens the trick is to try and take two from the same group if you have an opportunity.
 Although, and this cannot be stressed enough, only if you are 100% sure of your first shot.
 With sound moderators the bucks are unlikely to know where the source of danger is located, often the loudest noise they hear is the bullet strike.
 It is not uncommon for them to run towards you!!